moorepants/learn-multibody-dynamics/orientation.rst

    :align: center

    Three angles relating :math:`\hat{a}_x` to the unit vectors of :math:`N`.

+.. todo:: Use double sided arrows on the above figure so a sign of the angle is not implied.

 Similar to the simple example above, we can write these equations if the :math:`\alpha_y` and :math:`\alpha_z` angles relate the :math:`\hat{a}_y` and